 A year later, it was published in Mesolonghi, and the same year Fauriel included it in a collection of Greek folk songs.

 In 1828 Nicholas Mantzaros, a Corfiot musician and friend of Solomos’ set the poem to music based on a folk theme, intended for a four-voice male choir rather than preserving its character of march.

 After that, the “Hymn to Freedom” was regularly heard on national holidays.

 In 1844 the poem was once again set to music by Mantzaros and submitted to King Otto in the hope that he would accept it as the national anthem.

 In spite of N. Mantzaros being awarded the Silver Cross of the Order of the Redeemer and D. Solomos being awarded the Gold Cross of the same Order, the work was not ratified as the national anthem but became popular as a battle song.

 In 1861 the Minister for the Military asked Mantzaros to compose a march based on the “Hymn to Freedom”.

 The musician altered the rhythm of Solomos’ hymn, giving it the rhythm of a march and in 1864, after the union of the Ionian Islands with Greece, the “Hymn to Freedom” was established as the national anthem.

-The national anthem, along with its music, was printed for the first time (27 copies) in London in 1873.
+The national anthem and its music were printed for the first time (27 copies) in London in 1873.

-The first two of them are the ones usually played and accompany the raising and the lowering of the flag.
-During the playing of the national anthem one stands to attention.
+The first two of them are the ones usually played and accompany the raising and lowering of the flag.
+During the playing of the national anthem, one stands to attention.